Charlene Robinson: Critical reception

 Hilary Kingsley, author of Soap Box, dubbed Charlene "soap's teen queen" and the "darling of the show".
 Kingsley also said the character was an inspiration to girls all over the country with mother problems, calling Charlene and Madge "a marvellous double act".
 Sky included Charlene in their feature on the twenty-five most memorable Neighbours characters.
 They stated, Charlene was only in the show for two years, but she remains one of the iconic characters because (a) she's Kylie Blooming Minogue, and (b) she married Jason 'Scott Robinson' Donovan.
 Charlene's name has become the by-word for girl-next-door characters in Soapland, thanks to her tireless efforts to promote the cause of denim dungarees while working as a mechanic, and as a crucial member of the most successful set of teens that Ramsay Street has seen.

 In October 2006, Minogue and Donovan, as Charlene and Scott, were included on a postage stamp issued by the Australia Post to celebrate 50 years of television.
 The Holy Trinity Church experienced an increase in interest after Scott and Charlene's wedding aired.
 Backpackers visit the nave where the couple were wed, while some viewers have held their own weddings there.
 Charlene's wedding dress was donated to the Tasmanian Museum and Art Gallery by Grundy Television in 1989.
 It has since gone on display in the Powerhouse Museum and travelled to the UK.
 In 2013, The Daily Telegraph included Scott and Charlene in their list of the "20 best TV couples".
 They called them "a supercouple" and "a bit of a Romeo and Juliet" pairing.
+Donna Hay from What's on TV included Charlene and Scott in their "marriages made in heaven" feature and branded them "Ramsay Street's answer to Antony and Cleopatra".
+Hay noted that they had a "stormy courtship" and "more rows than the Tories, but they proved their parents wrong" and married.

 Upon the news of the serial's cancellation, Sheena McGinley of the Irish Independent ranked Charlene as the fifth best character in Neighbours history.
 McGinley explained her choice by saying, "I know we were not going to mention the very famous sorts who managed to utilise Neighbours as a springboard to global fame, but this is the OG.
 Speaking as someone who’s had the pleasure of meeting Kylie Minogue while working at the front desk in a recording studio, I can personally attest to that part of Charlene that will always be a key element of Kylie — her magnificent, tightly curled locks."